— Application period opened for the 2019 programme! — Register now! —

-Brigitte de Vet, Jean-Charles Uyttenhove, Luc Vanbecelaere, Paolo Senes, François Gillet, Guus Keder, Emmanuèle Attout, Sophie Lammerant
+Brigitte de Vet, Jean-Charles Uyttenhove, Luc Vanbecelaere, Paolo Senes, François Gillet, Guus Keder, Erik Weytjens, Xavier Bedoret

 Interested in participating?
-For the next year 2016-17, or 2017-18 or simply to attend an information session about the program, get in touch with us:
+For the next year 2019 or simply to receive more information about the program, get in touch with us:

 the 6 Brussels’ modules

 LEGAL AND CORPORATE FRAMEWORK: GOVERNANCE, RESPONSIBILITY AND

 Governance framework and ‘codes’ (listed companies, Code Buysse) Role and responsibilities of directors and shareholders • Committees • Takeovers, EU legislation re position of shareholder in divestments and restructuring , etc. Legal framework Liability towards the Company, External liability • Responsibilities of the Executive Committee • Communication to market; responsibility re. sensitive communication • Criminal / Securities Law • Legal standard re performance, Expectations and reality • Monitoring and compliance • External liability coverage .

 Philippe Lambrecht, FEB-VBO – Françoise Roels, Secretary General Cofinimmo –Jean-Pierre Blumberg, Linklaters – Patricia Van de Wiele, Secretary General Proximus.